tighebi/tighes_arcade/README.md

 - Watch ball speed increase as levels progress

 ### Flappy Bird
-- Start fast and get faster - be prepared!
+- **Easier start** - Game begins with easier difficulty (bigger gaps, thinner pipes, faster jump)
-- Time your taps carefully
+- Time your taps carefully - faster jump strength makes control easier
-- Focus on the gap, not the pipes
+- Focus on the gap, not the pipes - bigger gaps give you more room
-- Speed increases gradually - stay focused
+- Speed increases gradually as you progress - stay focused as difficulty ramps up
+- Take advantage of the easier beginning to build up your score

 ### 2048
 - Keep your highest tile in a corner